ADVANTICS/documentation/charge-controllers/evcc_versions.md

 | 2023-01-05 | Fixes constant unlocking attempt when in AC_Ending_Charge for a long time | [2.0.6](https://www.dropbox.com/s/jhoe7qy2nwlcfky/pev-controller-2.0.6.tar?dl=1) | - | - |

 </div>

-> [!NOTE]
-> This table is purged when a new major release is published.

 ### Snapshots